 Admiral's reserving policy (both within the claims function and in the financial statements) is initially to reserve conservatively, above internal and independent projections of ultimate loss ratios.
 This is designed to create a margin held in reserves to allow for unforeseen adverse development in open claims and typically results in Admiral making above industry average reserve releases.
-Admiral's booked claims creatives to allow for unforeseen adverse development in open claims and typically results in Admiral making above industry average reserve releases.
-Admiral's booked claims creatives to allow for a significant margin above projected best estimates of ultimate claims costs.
+Admiral's booked claims reserves continue to include a significant margin above projected best estimates of ultimate claims costs.